5 Tips for Building an Aircraft Maintenance Fund

 This fund doesn’t just have to be for emergencies, but it should be large enough to cover unexpected expenses.

 Even expected maintenance such as an engine overhaul on a simple Lycoming O-320 engine you might have on your Cessna 172, can cost upwards of $20,000.
 Being prepared for these types of expenses can make airplane ownership much more enjoyable.

 Here are some tips on how to build a solid stash.

 You will be a lot less likely to dip into your maintenance fund if that money is harder to get to.
 Setting up a separate savings account for your fund is easy, and you might even earn a little extra on the side!

 I suggest looking into an online bank for your savings account as they typically have a simple application process, minimal to no fees, and usually have much better interest rates than traditional, brick and mortar banks.

 I have banked with Ally, Capital One 360, and Alliant Credit Union, all of which have their own pros and cons.
-At the time of his post (August 2017), here are the current interest rates for those savings accounts:
+Here are the current interest rates for those savings accounts (as of May 2018):

 You still might want to keep it simple and stay with your current bank or credit union, but try to make sure you have a separate savings account just for the maintenance fund.
 You will see a clear balance and it’s harder to spend from.

 Having a trusted mechanic can be an invaluable resource when it comes to taking care of your airplane.
 Not only will they keep it airworthy, they can be a wealth of knowledge on your specific airplane.